sammigachuhi/my_django/docs/08-another-app.md

 Now that we had practice with creating our `australia` app that shows the public sanitation facilities in Australia, and even rendered a mini-webpage of our Dash app in it, let's create a second app to concretize our Django skills.

-The app we shall create shall render another Dash app of our children diarrhoea related cases.
+The app we shall create shall render another Dash app of our [Diarrhoea related deaths among children under 5 years](https://data-visualization-for-diarrhoea-deaths.onrender.com/) dash app.
 Don't worry about the fanaticism with sanitation issues, it's just that the topic is close to our heart.

 ## Create the app in Django